pradeepcep/qwaver/README.md

 * parameters:
   * a country or date selector when param is {country} or {date}
   * For parameters set maximum and minimum and numeric values
-* pre-populate for a new database two queries: list public tables, list columns given a table name
+* pre-populate for a new database two queries:
+  * list public tables
+  * list columns given a table name
+  * list running queries
+  * kill query
 * list users in an organization
 * automatically add a limit to every query
 * pretty API urls: qwaver.io/api/org-slug/query-name-slug